LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

  This section is for people who have already tested their overclocks but still want additional headroom.
 Flashing a VBIOS can be very helpful as it can increase power limits and overclocking headroom.
 However, it can also be risky and will void the warranty.
  ## VBIOS Information
   * Ensure that the card of the new VBIOS you’re flashing from has the same power connectors as the card you’re flashing to (2x8 pin, 1x12 pin, etc.).
   * Check the number of HDMI and DP ports of the new VBIOS and the card you’re flashing and make sure they match.
-Note that this is not a mandatory step, but you may lose ports if they are different.
+Note that this is not mandatory, but ports may not function if they differ.
   * When you flash a VBIOS, the V/F curve and fan curve will differ, so your current overclock may not be stable or lower than usual, and the fan speeds may differ.
-  * If your power goes out while flashing, there is a chance of bricking your card just like a motherboard BIOS flash.
+  * If your power goes out while flashing, there is a chance of bricking your card, just like a motherboard BIOS flash.
  ## How to Flash a VBIOS
   * Download [GPU-Z](https://www.techpowerup.com/gpuz/) and go to Advanced -> NVIDIA BIOS -> Power Limit -> Maximum.